hardisj/erinsaudiocorner/content/english/loudspeakers/Presonus_Eris_E3_5.md

 You may be trying to choose between these speakers and the [Mackie CR3-X I have also reviewed](https://www.erinsaudiocorner.com/loudspeakers/mackie_cr3x/).
 They each have their own issues.
 My suggestion as to which to buy boils down to this:
 * No matter what speaker you buy STUFF THE PORT.
 It doesn't help you get any lower.
 In fact, it only serves to provide a resonant bump ~ 100Hz and results in a steeper roll off.
 * If you don't plan to adjust tonal balance knobs on the PreSonus then get the Mackie.
 Easy choice.
 * I think it is a coin toss between the Mackie CR3-X and the *adjusted* PreSonus E3.5.
-Though, I'd probably leave toward the Mackie as it still has a more neutral response (especially with the port stuffed).
+Though, I'd probably lean toward the Mackie as it still has a more neutral response (especially with the port stuffed).
 * If you are placing these near a wall the PreSonus' tonal controls may prove useful enough (by lowering the boosted bass as you put the speaker near a wall) and make the decision to go that route easier.
 Though, I would recommend turning the speakers off axis; otherwise the treble is too much.
 30° to 40° looks to be the best compromise.
 Still, the Mackie's HF balance appears better when the same positioning is used for that speaker.

 You can view a comparison of the on-axis response between the two speakers below.